openedx/edx-documentation/en_us/shared/exercises_tools/create_exercises_and_tools.rst

    * - Problem Type
      - Description
      - Support
+   * - :ref:`Single Select`
+     - In single select problems, learners select one answer from a set of possible answers, which are visible directly below the question.
+     - Full support; mobile-ready
-   * - :ref:`Checkbox`
+   * - :ref:`Multi-select`
-     - In checkbox problems, learners select one or more options from a list of possible answers.
+     - In multi-select problems, learners select one or more options from a list of possible answers.
 To answer the problem correctly, a learner must select all of the options that are correct answers, and none of the options that are incorrect.